chazu/jinxes/README.md

 Whenever we modify the current_state of the widget, we should mark the widget as dirty, using the mark_dirty method.
 This will trigger the widget to be 'rebuilt' (the current_state to be reprocessed) upon next render cycle.

+### Custom state

+Since application builders may want to add state to widgets in order to aid them in creating new types of UI behavior, by convention all such state should be namespaced under 'custom'.
+For example, a widget may have a boolean indicating whether it has been maximized.
+This would be kept at widget.current_state["custom"]["maximized"].

+Custom app-level state should be similarly namespaced.

 ### Draw methods

 Draw methods are what they sound like: they do all the manipulation of the wrapped caca canvas object for the widget.